inrae/jupyterhub-vm/README.md

 * **http/preseed.cfg** : Debian-based VM [preconfiguration file](https://wiki.debian.org/DebianInstaller/Preseed) (ubuntu).
 * **box-config.json** : configuration file used by Packer to define what image we want built.
 In particular, you can adjust the disk size (18 Gb).
-* **Vagranfile.tmpl** : template for the configuration file used by _Vagrant_ to describe the type of the machine and how to configure and provision it.
-This template file is used by the build.sh script to generate the real Vagrant file used by Vagrant.
+* **Vagrantfile.tmpl** : template for the configuration file used by _Vagrant_ to describe the type of the machine and how to configure and provision it.
+This template file is used by the _build.sh_ script (see below) to generate the real _Vagrantfile_ used by Vagrant.
 * **ansible/vars/all.yml** : Variable definition file used by ansible to configure the installation of the VM and the packages, modules, etc. In particular, you can put here all R packages and Python modules to be installed and available in Jupyter notebooks.